ualsg/ualsg.netlify.app/content/post/2021-01-geobim-tgis-papers/index.md

 Both papers are described below.
 There is also a [third paper]({{< ref "/post/2020-09-geobim-ijgi-paper/index.md" >}}), describing the part of the benchmark focusing on BIM-GIS Integration (IFC Georeferencing and Conversions).

-All the three papers are published open access.
+All the three papers are published as open access.

 ## Part I: Reference study of IFC software support